 EWEA publishes its European onshore wind energy statistics annually.
 It also publishes European offshore statistics half-yearly, statistics that are eagerly awaited by the industry and media.
 For global figures on onshore and offshore, EWEA relies on its partner the Global Wind Energy Council (GWEC).

 EWEA statistic publications are not available to order in hardcopy, but are freely available online.

-- There are now 117.3 GW of installed wind energy capacity in the EU: 110.7 GW onshore and 6.6 GW offshore.
+- There is now 128.8 GW of installed wind energy capacity in the EU: approximately 120.6 GW onshore and just over 8 GW offshore.

-- The EU power sector continues its move away from fuel oil and coal with each technology continuing to decommission more than it installs.
+- The EU power sector continues its move away from fuel oil, coal and gas with each technology continuing to decommission more than it installs.

-- The wind power capacity installed by the end of 2013 would, in a normal wind year, produce 257 TWh of electricity, enough to cover 8% of the EU's electricity consumption - up from 7% the year before.
+- The wind power capacity installed by the end of 2014 would, in a normal wind year, produce 284 TWh of electricity, enough to cover 10.2% of the EU's electricity consumption.

 In 2014, Europe fully grid connected 408 offshore wind turbines in nine wind farms and one demonstration project with a combined capacity totalling 1,483 MW.
 536 turbines were erected during 2014.
 2,488 turbines are now installed and grid connected, making a cumulative total of 8,045.3 MW in 74 wind farms in 11 European countries.
 Once completed, the 12 offshore projects currently under construction will increase installed capacity by a further 2.9 GW, bringing the cumulative capacity in Europe to 10.9 GW.

 Download this infographic in PDF format or high-resolution jpg